codecombat/codecombat/app/assets/markdown/getting-started.md

 <img src="/images/pages/teachers/resources/markdown/getting-started/student-overview-ozaria.png" title="Student Overview" alt="student-overview" width="400px"/>
 _A high-level view of student progress in each unit is displayed in the main class view._

 After students join the class, you’ll see their progress appear in the individual classroom pages.
-Any assigned unit and each student’s progress in each unit (starting with Prologue: The Sky Mountain and onwards) is represented by a colored circle.
+Any assigned unit and each student’s progress in each unit (starting with Chapter 1: Up The Mountain and onwards) is represented by a colored circle.
 A grey circle means a student has not begun any levels in that unit, yellow circle means they have started working on the unit's levels, and a green circle means that they’ve completed all of the levels in the unit.

 <img src="/images/pages/teachers/resources/markdown/getting-started/student-progress-ozaria.png" title="Student Progress" alt="student-progress" width="400px"/>
 _Navigate to the "Unit Progress" tab to view more detailed information of student progress within each unit._